anharrington/handsonpython/rstP/madlib2.rst

 than any we have taken on so far.
 It is hard to illustrate a creative process if the overall problem is too simple.

-Try and follow along. *Read* the sample code and pseudocode.
+Try and follow along. *Read* the sample code and pseudo-code.

 *There is nothing to try in the Shell or editor until further notice.*